 top of page

-I started studying everything I could find about narcissism around 10 years ago when dealing with a difficult and perplexing situation with a work colleague.
-Nothing about their behaviour was making sense and it was affecting me deeply because I'd considered them a friend.
-Once I finally looked at the situation through the lens of narcissism, all the pieces fell into place.
+I began studying everything I could find about narcissism around 10 years ago when dealing with a difficult and perplexing situation with a work colleague.
+Nothing about their behaviour was making sense (including some of their bizarre accusations) and it was affecting me deeply because I'd considered them a friend, and it was triggering a lot of pain from my past.

-Unfortunately I still had my own beliefs, behaviours and habits which made me a narcissist's dream... (more on that in a future blog post)
+Unfortunately I still had my own beliefs, behaviours and habits which made me a narcissist's dream...more on that in a future blog post!

 Fast forward to the 2020s and narcissism, gaslighting and love bombing have all come out of obscurity to become mainstream terms regularly used to call out harmful behaviours.